HSBC: $3.5 billion currency scheme (2016)

 Mark Johnson was later convicted of nine counts of wire fraud and conspiracy to defraud related to front running the currency trades of HSBC clients and sentenced to two years in federal prison.
 He was released after serving three months in prison and was allowed to return home to the U.K. while he pursued an appeal.
 November 2020 the U.S. Supreme Court declined to hear an appeal of his 2017 conviction, which was previously upheld by the United States Court of Appeals for the Second Circuit.
 It meant he would have to return to the U.S. to serve his sentence.
 In February 2021 a judge ruled that Johnson would not need to report to prison until he is vaccinated against COVID-19.
 In January 2018 HSBC agreed to pay a $101.5 million fine over the case.

-Defense industry (2018)

-In December 2018, The Jerusalem Post reported that HSBC confirmed that the bank would divest from Elbit Systems Ltd., Israel's largest non-government-owned military contractor, active in numerous defence-related industries.
-HSBC justified its decision by claiming it "strongly supports observance of international human rights principles as they apply to business."
-In response, the group Palestine Solidarity Campaign (PSC) released a press release in which it "declared a victory" and quoted PSC director Ben Jamal saying the decision demonstrates "the effectiveness of Boycott, Divestment, and Sanctions as a tactic."
-JewishPress.com reported that multiple sources claimed HSBC's decision was not influenced by the BDS movement but was an "investment decision."

-In an editorial titled "Bad Banking", The Jerusalem Post wrote, "HSBC, if this is your final decision, you will go down on the wrong side of history.
-Do you understand that Israel is using Elbit technology to protect itself against Palestinian terror, and not to undermine the rights of the Palestinian people?
-If you are really concerned about human rights, perhaps you might consider using some of your own income to invest in the Palestinian economy, and boost cooperation between Israeli and Palestinian institutions."

 Housing crisis fine (2018)

 In 2018, HSBC agreed to pay a $765 million fine to settle claims it mis-sold Residential mortgage-backed securities between 2005 and 2007.
 Forbes noted the settlement was the lowest of 11 banks that settled with the Department of Justice.
 HSBC has said in a statement that it has been improving relevant control mechanisms since the financial crisis.